MND Australia

 • choice and control at end of life, and

-• what other people living with MND have said about managing end of life care.
+• what other people living with MND have said about end of life care.

-The guide also provides a comprehensive list of services and support available, including those from MND Associations, and from government, community, disability, aged and health care providers.
+The guide also has a list of services and support from MND Associations, and other providers.

-You can also talk about any aspect of the guide with your MND Association, MND clinic staff, MND Advisor or members of your healthcare team.
+You can also talk about any aspect of the guide with your MND Association Advisor or Support Coordinator, or members of your healthcare team.

 Sometimes, you may feel isolated, but there are people available to listen to you and support you.